OlumideOlufowose/PublicAPI/README.md

 - Push collection to your Github repository
 - Click on Action tab of your Github repository to view automated test and result.

+Note: Repository also contains performance test results of the Sample API.